pokumars/alpome_backend/notes.md

     <tr>
     <td>PUT</td>
     <td>/api/growing_unit/:id</td>
-    <td>update a growing unit TODO : not added yet</td>
+    <td>update a growing unit</td>
-    <td>TODO : the new object - it will return the object with the applied updates</td>
+    <td>it will return the object with the applied updates</td>
     <td>required- urlParam id of type int <br>
-      required- send user token in the header <br>
+      - send user token in the header like this
+      </br>'headers': { 'Authorization': 'bearer eyR3st0fT0k3n....'}
       required-You also need to pass the updated growing unit as the request body. <br>
-      If the field to update is an array,please fill the array withthe old stuff and add the newer stuff so that the array you send to the backend represents the update you want.
+      If the field to update is an array,please fill the array with the old stuff and add the newer stuff so that the array you send to the backend represents the update you want.
 The only exception is adding a new image to the a growing unit; for that, I will make a url specifically for that
     </td>
   </tr>